-- 1. Choose the Agent handlers menu. - 2.
-In the left panel, click on the + icon.
+- 1. Choose the Agent handlers menu. - In the left panel, click on the + icon.
 The line New group appears. - 3.
 Click on Edit in the upper banner. - 4.
 In the Agent handler group settings, enter the Name of your agent handler group. - 5.
-If you want to send agent logs from this agent handler group to a syslog server, enable the feature and define the following parameters: - Address: enter the IP address or DNS name of the syslog server, - Protocol: choose TCP or UDP, - Port: enter the port number used for syslog; 1468 by default. - Message content: choose the simple text mode (like the messages displayed in the Agent logs menu) or the raw JSON format containing all the technical data, - .
-Message language: choose the language, if you have opted for text messages, - Transfer type: choose the parameter defined during the installation of the syslog server. - 6.
+If you want to send agent logs from this agent handler group to syslog servers, click on Add a server and define the following parameters: - Address: enter the IP address or DNS name of the syslog server, - Protocol: choose TCP, UDP or TCP/TLS, - Port: enter the port number used for syslog; 1468 by default. - Transfer type: choose the parameter defined during the installation of the syslog server, - Message format: choose the message format: - simple text mode (like the messages displayed in the Agent logs menu), - raw JSON format containing all the technical data, - CEF format, - IDMEF format. - Message language: Select the language if necessary, - You can indicate a maximum message size in bytes, - Choose the minimum severity of logs to send to this server. - 6.
 Click on Save in the upper banner.